stitchflow

 Workflow automation

-• Organizations with multiple IDPs and domains
+• Organizations with multiple IdPs and domains

 • Companies with high contractor churn

-• Businesses that manage long-tail, non-SCIM apps
+• Businesses managing long-tail, non-SCIM apps

 Want to see Stitchflow in action?